Album Review || Grabbitz – Things Change

 The song itself is an ode to the relationship between an artist and the music industry where the artists “lose themselves” for fame and fortune so long as they adhere to making music that is “cool” or “trending.”
 However, Grabbitz chooses to play this “game” and aware of how the music industry works.
 The song becomes more impactful if you view the very visual, colorful music video directed by Nikko Lamere.
 Grabbitz appeared in the music video at war with himself as to show viewers his struggle to be himself or conform to musician stereotypes.

-Watch the official music video for “Things Change” on YouTube:
+Watch the official music video for “Play This Game” on YouTube:

 The opening song to the album, “Follow Me,” is hybrid of electronic and rock sound.
 Grabbitz’ s first verse gives the listener a sense of Grabbitz beckoning them to “follow” him by listening to this album.
 The slow build up in the song for the first 55 seconds generates a major impact for the cinematic chorus that kicks in.
 A cinematic chorus sound created by the mix of drum beats and the dramatic piano playing in the background.